awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 4. Make sure you have docker running in your workspace.
 You can follow this document [Docker Install](https://docs.docker.com/engine/install/) to install docker.

-### Customize evaluation code
+## Customize evaluation code

-1. Fork the github repository of this solution to your own git repository.
+1. Fork the GitHub repository of this solution to your own Git repository.

 2. Clone the project to your own workspace.

-3. Make changes to source code.

-    !!! caution "Caution"

-        The `githubRepo` in file `source/src/molecular-unfolding/cdk/construct-notebook.ts` should be changed to your repository.
+3. Change `githubRepo` path in the source/src/molecular-unfolding/cdk/construct-notebook.ts file to be your Git repository.

+4. Make changes to source code.
+If you want to make changes for quantum algorithms, you can modify code under this directory **source/src/molecular-unfolding/utility**.

-### Deploy stack to your AWS account from CDK
+## Deploy stack to your AWS account from CDK

 1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCStack` in your deployment region.

-2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcstack-<your aws account>-<deployment region>`.
+2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcstack-<your account>-<deployment Region>`.

 3. Deploy changes to your AWS account from CDK.